Lacerta

 Lacerta is one of the 88 modern constellations defined by the International Astronomical Union.
 Its name is Latin for lizard.
 A small, faint constellation, it was defined in 1687 by the astronomer Johannes Hevelius.
 Its brightest stars form a "W" shape similar to that of Cassiopeia, and it is thus sometimes referred to as 'Little Cassiopeia'.
 It is located between Cygnus, Cassiopeia and Andromeda on the northern celestial sphere.
 The northern part lies on the Milky Way.

-Notable features
+Features

 The constellation Lacerta as it can be seen by the naked eye.

+The constellation Lacerta showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 Lacerta is typical of Milky Way constellations: no bright galaxies, nor globular clusters, but instead open clusters, for example NGC 7243, the faint planetary nebula IC 5217 and quite a few double stars.
 It also contains the prototypic blazar BL Lacertae.